Image generation in Codex CLI: gpt-image-2, the $imagegen skill, and visual development workflows

 codex --image current.png,reference.png "Compare these two layouts and list the differences"

-Supported formats include PNG and JPEG3.
-In interactive mode, paste or drag images directly into the terminal composer.
+Supported formats include PNG and JPEG2.
+In interactive mode, paste or drag images into the terminal composer.
 Codex processes attached images at full resolution, enabling pixel-level analysis of UI discrepancies.

-The most immediately practical workflow combines image input with code generation.
-OpenAI’s official frontend design use case documents a three-phase approach7:
+The most practical workflow combines image input with code generation.
+OpenAI’s official frontend design guide documents a three-phase approach9:

 flowchart LR